ktorio/ktor-documentation/topics/custom_plugins.md

 After requesting `0.0.0.0:8080/give/me/404` in your browser you'll see the request "Sorry, 404 happened".
 ### Ok, but is there a way to execute my custom code before response data transformations?
 (TODO)
 Use `onCallRespond.beforeTransform { ... }` for that.
-Open design question: it is now used only in `Sessions` feature and nowhere else.
+Open design question: it is now used only in `Sessions` plugin and nowhere else.
 Should we still provide this handler for users?
 ### And how can I add my code before any transformations of received data have been made?
 (TODO)
 Use `onCallReceive.beforeTransform { ... }` for that.
-Open design question: it is now used only in `DoubleReceive` feature and nowhere else.
+Open design question: it is now used only in `DoubleReceive` plugin and nowhere else.
 Should we still provide this handler for users?
 It is useful for caching of received data.
 ## How to execute before/after other plugin?
 You can tell that you need to execute some specific handlers of your plugin strictly before/after same handlers of some other plugin have already been executed.
 There are methods: